 206 East Hall, 503-725-5309

 PSU supports a long-standing tradition that study of other cultures and places is an essential component of modern education.
 As a result of our commitment to internationalization the Office of International Affairs sponsors a wide variety of education abroad programs for PSU students year-round.
-The University administers some of these programs directly, while others are conducted in cooperation with the Oregon University System (OUS) and educational associations such as the Council on International Educational Exchange (CIEE), School for International Training (SIT), and IFSA-Butler.
+The University administers some of these programs directly, while others are conducted in cooperation with educational associations such as IE3 Global, the Council on International Educational Exchange (CIEE), IFSA-Butler, and the University Studies Abroad Consortium (USAC).